jmkd3v/ptr2-freecam/README.md

 3. Run the program with the Execute Script button at the bottom of the Cheat Table window.
 4. Done!
 To use the program, read the controls listed in the Controls array.

-#### Join the PaRappa The Rapper 2 Modding Discord Server at https://discord.gg/xpvVnYd